African Queen (1797 ship)

 African Queen's origins are uncertain.
 She was a foreign vessel, launched in 1789 or 1790, presumably under another name.
 She was taken in prize in 1796 and by 1797 she was sailing out of Bristol.
-She made one voyage to Africa during which she was captured and recaptured and then became a slave ship.
+She made one voyage to Africa during which she was captured and recaptured and then became a slave ship in the triangular trade in enslaved people.
 She made one voyage to the West Indies as a merchant ship, and one voyage as a whaler, but was damaged in 1801 as she returned home from that whaling voyage and apparently never sailed again.

 Career

 African Queen first appeared in Lloyd's Register (LR) in 1797 with R. Buckle, master, T. King, owner, and trade Bristol–Africa.
 She had undergone small repairs in 1796.

+Africa voyage: African Queen, Buckle, master, sailed from Bristol on 27 February 1797.
+In 1797, 104 vessels sailed from British ports, bound for the trade in enslaved people.
+Only two of these vessels sailed from Bristol.